josephchia1971/OCI-Resource-Manager/README.md

 <li>The Apply Popup page will appear.
 Click on the <b>Apply</b> button.
 </li>
 <li> Once completed, the Orange RMJ icon will turn Green (will take a few minutes).
 Congrats!
 Your Compute VM is now provisioned.
-You can verfy this by clicking on the top left hamburger menu and scroll up till you see <b>Compute</b>.
+You can verify this by clicking on the top left hamburger menu and scroll up till you see <b>Compute</b>.
 Navigate and click on the submenu <b>Instances</b> (shown below)
 <hr>
 </li>
 <img width="500px" src="/images/GotoInstancesMenu.png"/>
 <img width="650px" src="/images/VMCreated.png"/>
 </ol>
-End of Lab2
+End of Lab 2
 <hr>

 ## Lab 3 - Create a Oracle Database Cloud Service (DBCS) instance